pviscone/DoubleElectronNANO/README.md

 ## Recipe

-Below is the original recipe for 10_2_X.
-To be updated ...
+This recipe is for 12_4_X.
+The original recipe for 10_2_X can be found [here](https://github.com/CMSBParking/BParkingNANO/blob/master/README.md).

 ### Getting started